 Miles for Miracles

 Once Thought Never to Walk Again, Jimmy Button Embarks on Over 2,000 Mile Journey for a CauseJimmy Button, former motocross champion, will cycle 2,428 miles from San Diego, California to Daytona Beach, Florida beginning Feb.
 20, 2011 benefiting Miles for Miracles.

 Follow Miles for Miracles on Facebook and Twitter.

+About Road 2 Recovery is a 501(c) 3 non-profit organization founded to enhance the support of motocross through assistance to AMA licensed professional Motocross and Supercross riders who sustain career ending injuries.
 Miles for Miracles is a program within Road 2 Recovery and was founded in 2010 by former Motocross rider Jimmy Button.
 All proceeds will be donated to Dr. Hans Keirstead, Ph.D., Associate Professor of Anatomy and Neurology at University of California-Irvine Reeves Irvine Research Center in Southern California for continued research of severe spinal cord injuries.
 Visit milesformiraclestoday.com for more information find and track the ride’s progress.